Ricoo/JSPixelEngine/README.md

 ### Upcoming features

-- Hitboxes for sprites
+- Dynamic components for game objects :
-- Filters and matrices for sprite manipulation
+  - Colliders
+  - Animation management
+  - Event triggering
+  - Image/sprite filters
-- Sprite atlases system
+- Sprite atlas system
-- Management of two or more canvas instances running at once (to run a minimap for example)
+- Management of two or more canvas instances running at once (to run a minimap or for multiboxing/screen splitting for example)

 ### Usage